Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/getting_started/RunningTomcat.md

 {%include note.html content="
-If you’re running Tomcat on an instance of Windows OS, you will want to create a `setenv.bat` file.
+If you're running Tomcat on an instance of Windows OS, you will want to create a `setenv.bat` file.
 " %}